noreenlenihan/papillonv12_1111/README.md

-Papillon.Express Version 1.0 02/12/2014
+Papillon-Express Version 1.0 02/12/2014

 GENERAL USAGE NOTES
 ======================================================================

-- Papillon.Express allows users to register and create a cost centre based on servers which are running Papillon.
+- Papillon-Express allows users to register and create a cost centre based on servers which are running Papillon.

 - Users can then see their actual power and carbon usage versus their budged amount on a daily, weekly, monthly and yearly basis.

-- Users are notified if usage rises above budgeted amount and given suggestions on how to improve power efficiency.
+- Users are notified if usage rises above budgeted amount per day and given suggestions on how to improve power efficiency.

-- Administrators have hightened privledges with allow editing of servers.
+- Administrators have heightened privileges such as allow creation, editing, and deletion of servers, cost centers, users, etc and starting the API Scheduler.

+- For more detailed information on how to get the most out of Papillon-Express, see the official docs included in zip folder.

 ======================================================================

-Papillon.Express can be reached at:
+Papillon-Express can be reached at:

 COMP47300 Cloud Software Project Group 5
 Sharon McHugh - sharon.mc-hugh@ucdconnect.ie